whoamitty/dirmman/README.md

-mman allows you to quickly access from anywhere to your scripts in ~/bin, display their content, or make personal manuals with vim, but also to print them.
+mman allows you to quickly access from anywhere to your scripts in ~/bin, display their content, or make personal manuals about them with vim .

 I will make a more detailed description soon.